Lecture Notes in Cosmology: Perturbation of the energy-momentum tensor

-compatible with Eqs.~\eqref{genT0imixed} and \eqref{genTi0mixed} since we are assuming $h_{0i} = 0$ (and neglecting already the heat fluxes).
-Note the multiplication by $\bar\rho + \bar P$.
-Physically the integral gives the perturbed spatial momentum density, which can be decomposed in the velocity flow times the inertial mass density, which is $\bar\rho + \bar P$ in GR.
+Note the factor $\bar\rho + \bar P$ multiplying the velocity flow $v_i$.
+Physically, the integral gives the perturbed spatial momentum density, which can be decomposed into the velocity flow times the inertial mass density, which is $\bar\rho + \bar P$ in GR.